 Applied relaxation techniques are a physical means of tackling anxiety.
 A medical professional will work with you to train your muscles to relax in situations which usually cause anxiety.
 Combined with CBT this can be a very effective means of tackling the psychological and physical aspects of anxiety.

 We may turn to low dosage medication when the above techniques have failed to deliver positive results.
 Some Medication can be used short-term or long-term depending on the individual case.
 One of our clinical professionals will advise on the best course.
 The use of medication is evaluated on an ongoing basis.

-One of the medications we may consider include an antidepressant (SSRI) which increases the release of the happy chemical, serotonin, in the brain.
+One of the medications we may consider includes an antidepressant (SSRI) which increases the release of the happy chemical, serotonin, in the brain.
 While it’s not a long-term solution, it can provide the basis for successful treatment.